 Pay for public sector employees is currently subject to restriction by the UK Government until 2020.
 Although this "pay freeze" does not officially apply to local government and associated employers, it has been suggested that they are likely to show similar restraint in respect of pay awards.
-Based on long term historical analysis of the membership in LGPS funds, and continued austerity measures, the salary increase assumption at the 2016 valuation has been set to be a blended rate combined of:
+Based on long term historical analysis of the membership in LGPS funds, and continued austerity measures, the salary increase assumption at the 2019 valuation has been set to be a blended rate combined of:

-1. 1% p.a. until 31 March 2020, followed by

-2. retail prices index (RPI) per annum p.a. thereafter.
+- 1. 2% p.a. until 31 March 2023, followed by - 2.
+0.5% above the consumer prices index (CPI) per annum p.a. thereafter.

-This is a change from the previous valuation, which assumed a flat assumption of RPI per annum.
-The change has led to a reduction in the funding target (all other things being equal).
+This gives a single "blended" assumption of CPI plus 0.3% per annum.
+This is a change from the previous valuation, which assumed a blended assumption of CPI plus 0.4% per annum.
+The change leads to a slightly lower funding target (all other things being equal).

-c) Pension increases
+b) Pension increases